Part 3: The Old Must Give Way to the New

 From the standpoint of the gospel they are enemies for your sake, but from the standpoint of God’s choice they are beloved for the sake of the fathers; 29 for the gifts and the calling of God are irrevocable.
 Romans 11:28–29 (NASB95)

-“All Israel” in Romans 11:26 is thought by many to mean all those Jews who are alive at that time, at least those present in the environs of Jerusalem, when Christ appears.
+“All Israel” in Romans 11:26 is thought by some dispensationalists to mean all those of Jewish descent who are alive at that time, at least those present within the environs of Jerusalem, when Christ appears for the second time.
 It is indeed possible that Christ will appear to descendants of Abraham in a special way at the very end, as seems to be indicated by Zechariah.

 I will pour out on the house of David and on the inhabitants of Jerusalem, the Spirit of grace and of supplication, so that they will look on Me whom they have pierced; and they will mourn for Him, as one mourns for an only son, and they will weep bitterly over Him like the bitter weeping over a firstborn.
 Zechariah 12:10 (NASB95)